Please review the following information and guidelines below prior to submitting your proposal online.

-NBCDI will inform the lead presenter of the proposal status on Wednesday, May 29, 2019.
+NBCDI will inform the lead presenter of the proposal status by Monday, August 1, 2022.
 Updates on the status of a proposal will not be provided until this official notification.

-All persons presenting during the 49th Annual Conference are required to 1) accept, 2) register and 3) pay the workshop presenter registration fee of $200.
-This includes all co-presenters.
+All individuals presenting during the Annual Conference are required to 1) accept, 2) register, and 3) pay the workshop presenter registration fee of $325.
+These requirements apply to co-presenters as well.

 Upon notification of acceptance, the lead presenter will be emailed an acceptance letter that includes the following: